radiukpavlo/conducting-experiments/01_notebooks/amp_05_pytorch_going_modular.md

 from torchvision import transforms
 ```

-## Where can you get help?

-All of the materials for this course [are available on GitHub](https://github.com/mrdbourke/pytorch-deep-learning).

-If you run into trouble, you can ask a question on the course [GitHub Discussions page](https://github.com/mrdbourke/pytorch-deep-learning/discussions).

-And of course, there's the [PyTorch documentation](https://pytorch.org/docs/stable/index.html) and [PyTorch developer forums](https://discuss.pytorch.org/), a very helpful place for all things PyTorch.

 ## 0. Cell mode vs. script mode

 A cell mode notebook such as [05.
-Going Modular Part 1 (cell mode)](https://github.com/mrdbourke/pytorch-deep-learning/blob/main/going_modular/05_pytorch_going_modular_cell_mode.ipynb) is a notebook run normally, each cell in the notebook is either code or markdown.
+Going Modular Part 1 (cell mode)](https://colab.research.google.com/github/radiukpavlo/applied-math-packages/blob/main/going_modular/amp_05_pytorch_going_modular_cell_mode.ipynb) is a notebook run normally, each cell in the notebook is either code or markdown.

 A script mode notebook such as [05.
-Going Modular Part 2 (script mode)](https://github.com/mrdbourke/pytorch-deep-learning/blob/main/going_modular/05_pytorch_going_modular_script_mode.ipynb) is very similar to a cell mode notebook, however, many of the code cells may be turned into Python scripts.
+Going Modular Part 2 (script mode)](https://colab.research.google.com/github/radiukpavlo/applied-math-packages/blob/main/going_modular/amp_05_pytorch_going_modular_script_mode.ipynb) is very similar to a cell mode notebook, however, many of the code cells may be turned into Python scripts.

 > **Note:** You don't *need* to create Python scripts via a notebook, you can create them directly through an IDE (integrated developer environment) such as [VS Code](https://code.visualstudio.com/).
 Having the script mode notebook as part of this section is just to demonstrate one way of going from notebooks to Python scripts.

 ## 1. Get data

-Getting the data in each of the 05 notebooks happens the same as in [notebook 04](https://www.learnpytorch.io/04_pytorch_custom_datasets/#1-get-data).
+Getting the data in each of the 05 notebooks happens the same as in [notebook 04](https://colab.research.google.com/github/radiukpavlo/applied-math-packages/blob/main/01_notebooks/amp_04_pytorch_custom_datasets.ipynb#scrollTo=46e9TQmf0Zs4).

 A call is made to GitHub via Python's `requests` module to download a `.zip` file and unzip it.